1. Introduction

 ).

-The metrics contain values for the median, 95th percentile, and 99th percentile of the latencies.
+The metrics contain values for the median, percentiles like 95th percentile, and 99th percentile of the latencies.

 If the client is given the required ACLs, it will report latencies per broker.
 It is also able to automatically increase the number of partitions in a topic to match the number of brokers and automatically reassigns partitions to brokers to ensure that each broker will be produced to and consumed from.